istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 pod labels or pod service accounts to configure the proxies because the egress proxies don't know about them.
 Therefore, **the egress proxies are not Kubernetes-aware** and can't fulfill the fourth requirement because

 egress proxies cannot enforce policies by source if a Kubernetes artifact specifies the source.
 Kubernetes artifact.
-The egress proxies can fulfill the first, second, third and fifth requirements, but not the fourth and the six requirements.
+In summary, egress proxies can fulfill the first, second, third and fifth requirements, but not the fourth and the six requirements.
 They are DNS-aware, but not transparent and not Kubernetes-aware.